microsoft/Azure-Synapse-Customer-Insights-Customer360-Solution-Accelerator/Deployment/CustomerInsightsSetup.md

 ![Import Common Data Model](./ci_img/ImportMethod.png)

-3. Under "Connect your storage account using" select `Azure subscription`, select your subscription, resource group and storage account you are using for this solution.
+3. Under "Connect your storage account using" select `Azure subscription`, select your `subscription`, `resource group` and the `Synapse workspace storage account` you are using for this solution.
 Enter `data` for the Container

 ![Storage Details](./ci_img/StorageDetails.png)